 Dental care is more than brushing teeth

 Around two-thirds of people brush their teeth twice a day as recommended.
 Nevertheless, almost all people suffer from caries.
 The conclusion that there is catching up to be done by each individual in the daily dental care routine is therefore obvious.
-According to Round Rock dentists, who you can also find on Medium, a rough rule of thumb is to brush your teeth at least twice a day, brush for about three minutes and also use dental floss daily.
+A rough rule of thumb is to brush your teeth at least twice a day, brush for about three minutes and also use dental floss daily.
 Other oral hygiene aids also support this.
 The influence of a tooth-friendly diet on dental health is also often underestimated.

 It begins with brushing the teeth